 10. Padded-arrow Capture the Flag.
 I’ve saved the best for last.
 This game is the most fun with 20 people who all have bows and arrows.
 You’ll need to make your arrows safe by balling up a sock and securely duct-taping it onto the tip of the arrow.
 Be sure there is no way that it can come off!
 The game is played just like Capture the Flag but instead of tagging people, you shoot them with the padded arrow.
 The game is best played on a diverse piece of land, about the size of two football fields, just as the sun is going down.

 I hope I have given you some ideas that will inspire you to go out and shoot your bow!
-If you don’t have a bow, you can make one at our bow making workshop which takes place in the summer.
+If you don’t have a bow, you can make one at our bow making workshop.
 Have fun and be safe!

 Check out Easton Hunting's games list for more Bow Hunting Games.